projectodd/sockjs-servlet/RELEASING.md

 Make sure you have an account at https://oss.sonatype.org and that you're a member of the org.projectodd group.

+### Verify Examples Work

+Take a minute to go through each example in the `examples/` directory and make sure they all build and work with the latest version.

 ### Update Version Numbers

     $ support/release.sh NEW_VERSION NEXT_VERSION